dzuuun/SATP/docs/USER_MANUAL.md

 6. Enable **Show inactive** when verifying a deactivated record.

 Changes to academic structure can affect later dropdowns and reports.
 Confirm the correct parent College, Department, or Program before saving.

+Changing a College's active status cascades to its Departments and Programs only when the College status actually changes.
+Changing a Department's status likewise cascades to linked Programs.
+Reactivating a parent also reactivates its linked descendants.

 ### College